pursottam1234/pursottam1234/README.md

 - 🌱 I’m currently learning **Devops**

-- 👯 I’m looking to collaborate on **Frontend web development and Devops projects**
+- 👯 I’m looking to collaborate on **Web development and Devops projects**

 - 👨‍💻 All of my projects are available [Here](https://github.com/pursottam1234?tab=repositories)